MINI Convertible review

 The driving position is comfortable and feels sporty, but some may find the ride on the stiff side.
 The vibrations you often get as a result of a convertible losing the extra bracing of a fixed roof aren't too bad.
-You'd still notice them if you drove it back to back with a hard-top supermini (and especially the MINI hatch), but it feels more rigid than a DS3 Cabrio despite having a proper convertible roof (unlike its rival).
+You'd still notice them if you drove it back to back with a hard-top supermini (and especially the MINI hatch), but it feels more rigid than the now-discontinued DS3 Cabrio, despite having a proper convertible roof.

-The Cooper S is stiffer but not overly harsh in terms of ride quality, but the JCW might be a bit too firm for some.
-It's fine in the hatch, but the rock-solid suspension reveals some rattles and shimmys on poor roads.
-Given the JCW is more of a serious driver's car anyway, we'd say the Cooper S is enough for the droptop.
+The Cooper S is stiffer but not overly harsh in terms of ride quality, although the JCW might be a bit too firm for some.
+It's fine in the hatch, but the rock-solid suspension reveals some rattles and shimmies on poor roads.
+Given that the JCW is more of a serious driver's car anyway, we'd say the Cooper S is enough for the droptop.

 On certain models there are adaptive dampers which can alter the suspension settings between driving modes, which means you can decide on the fly between driving fun and ride comfort.
 It makes more sense on the fast Cooper S and JCW models, which have plenty of performance to exploit on a twisty road.

 Even the Cooper model has 230Nm of torque thanks to its turbocharger, which means 0-62mph takes only 8.8 seconds.
-The Cooper D is a little less impressive, with the sprint taking 9.9 seconds, but the Cooper S model caters to speed freaks as it does 0-62mph in just 7.2 seconds.
-The JCW is fastest of all, taking only 6.6 seconds.
+The Cooper S model caters to speed freaks as it does 0-62mph in just 7.2 seconds, while the JCW is fastest of all, taking only 6.6 seconds.

 The Cooper’s three-cylinder turbo is our pick of the range, plenty of punch for overtaking and enjoying the chassis at a more reasonable price and with decent fuel economy.
 There’s a choice of a six-speed manual or six-speed automatic gearbox and we’d choose the manual, as the auto isn’t the best at selecting the right gear to be in at the right moment.